gbeckers/sound/doc/index.rst

 designed for scientific use and supports very efficient random access reading/writing of disk-based numeric data.
-This way, you can efficiently work very large recordings, or zillions of recorded sound episodes which would otherwise be inefficiently stored in zillions of separate files.
+This way, you can efficiently work very large recordings, or zillions of recorded sound episodes which would otherwise be inefficiently stored in separate files.
 It also ensures your sound data can easily be used in various scientific computing environments.